StormSpirit22/delegatecallTest/README.md

-# delecateCallTest
+# delegateCallTest
-Using delecatecall() to call functions in other contracts and get its return value ps.
+Using delegatecall() to call functions in other contracts and get its return value ps.
 Only Dispather.sol and Upgrade.sol are used in run.js.

 # Installation